Frequently Asked Questions

 Grimké Seminary offers a variety of degree programs to our students.
-We offer a Doctor of Theology (ThD), Master of Sacred Theology (STM), Master of Theological Studies (MTS) with or without a concentration, and a Bachelor of Divinity (BDiv).
+We offer a Master of Sacred Theology (STM), Master of Theological Studies (MTS) with or without a concentration, and a Bachelor of Divinity (BDiv).

 How long does it take to finish a degree?

 Our graduate and undergraduate degree programs may be completed in two years of full-time enrollment (12 credit hours per semester).
 Our doctorate degree may be completed in three years.

 We offer classes at the competitive rate of $208/credit hour—about half the tuition rate of most seminaries—making the total cost of tuition $7,500 a 36 credit hour program (STM and MTS) and $10,000 for a 48 credit hour program (MTS with a concentration and BDiv).

 How does the learning model work at Grimké?